casdoor/casdoor-website/docs/application/config.md

 import CasdoorCard from "@site/src/components/CasdoorCard"
 ```

-After you deploy your casdoor on your server, and setup your organization, you can deploy your applications now!
+After you deploy Casdoor on your server and set up your organization, you can now deploy your applications!

-Let's see how to config your applications authentication using Casdoor!
+Let's see how to configure your application's authentication using Casdoor!

 :::note

-Here, for example, I want to setup my Forum using [Casnode](https://casnode.org)
+For example, I want to set up my Forum using [Casnode](https://casnode.org).

 :::

-I create my application and fill some necessary configures.
+I create my application and fill in some necessary configurations.

-Select organization I created to make users in this organization can use this application.
+Select the organization I created so that users in this organization can use this application.

 ![Organization](/img/application/config/organization.png)

-While this organization is named ```my_organization```, so I choose it in drop-down menu.
+Since this organization is named `my_organization`, I choose it from the drop-down menu.

 ![Select Organization](/img/application/config/selectorganization.png)

-Then I want my users can use Casdoor to complete authentication when they are signing up, so I fill the redirect url here as **<https://your-site-url.com/callback>**
+Next, I want my users to be able to use Casdoor for authentication when they sign up.
+So, I fill in the redirect URL here as **<https://your-site-url.com/callback>**.

 :::caution

-So here, we need to remember the `callback URL` in provider application is **Casdoor's callback url**, and the `Redirect URL` in Casdoor is **your website callback url**
+Please note that the `callback URL` in the provider application should be Casdoor's callback URL, and the `Redirect URL` in Casdoor should be your website's callback URL.

-#### Further understanding
+#### Further Understanding

-If I want the authentication progress to work, the detailed progress should be like this:
+To make the authentication process work, the detailed steps are as follows:

-Users send a request to Casdoor, Casdoor use the `Client ID` and `Client Secret` to get authentication from GitHub, Google or other providers.
+1. Users send a request to Casdoor.
+2. Casdoor uses the `Client ID` and `Client Secret` to authenticate with GitHub, Google, or other providers.

-If the authentication success, GitHub callback to Casdoor to tell Casdoor authentication success, so the GitHub authorization callback URL should be my Casdoor callback URL which is **<http://your-casdoor-url.com/callback>**, then Casdoor tells the application authentication success which means the Casdoor callback URL should be my application callback URL, that is **<http://your-site-url.com/callback>**.
+3. If the authentication is successful, GitHub calls back to Casdoor to notify Casdoor about the successful authentication.
+Therefore, the GitHub authorization callback URL should be your Casdoor's callback URL, which is **<http://your-casdoor-url.com/callback>**.
+4. Casdoor then informs the application about the authentication success.
+This means that the Casdoor callback URL should be your application's callback URL, which is **<http://your-site-url.com/callback>**.

 :::

-Then you can add which third party apps can sign up by adding providers and setting its properties.
+You can also add third-party apps for sign up by adding providers and setting their properties.

 ![Select providers](/img/application/config/selectproviders.png)